 What to ask about: Twilight rates, which offer significant savings for afternoon rounds when summer daylight extends well into evening.

 Local Insight: Club up by 10-15%—the altitude adds distance to every shot.
-Book twilight rates for significant savings, and start early to beat the afternoon thunderstorms common in July and August.
+Start early to beat the afternoon thunderstorms common in July and August.

 Create Your Free Park City Guide →